-- 9.4.6 The following Site Allocations include the provision for sheltered accommodation and/ or care home beds: - · Policy A22: Land north of Keens Lane, Guildford; - · Policy A35: Land at Former Wisley Airfield, Ockham; and, - · Policy A46: Land to the south of Normandy and north of Flexford - 9.4.7 It should be noted that although residents of care homes, sheltered accommodation or nursing/ residential care homes are less likely to visit the SPA, consideration should be given as these type of residencies may not always house people who are physically less able, so could still travel to the SPA and contributing to recreational pressure within the Thames Basin Heaths SPA.
-To ensure that these types of residential provisions do not contribute to an increase in recreational pressure in the SPA, careful consideration should be given and potentially SANG provision should be included for these types of developments depending on the mobility of residents that they are likely to accommodate.
+- 9.4.6 The following Site Allocations include the provision for sheltered accommodation and/ or care home beds: - Policy A22: Land north of Keens Lane, Guildford; - Policy A35: Land at Former Wisley Airfield, Ockham; and, - Policy A46: Land to the south of Normandy and north of Flexford - 9.4.7 It should be noted that although residents of care homes, sheltered accommodation or nursing/ residential care homes are less likely to visit the SPA, consideration should be given as these type of residencies may not always house people who are physically less able, so could still travel to the SPA and contributing to recreational pressure within the Thames Basin Heaths SPA.
+To ensure that these

-&lt;sup>26 Southampton City Council and impacts upon the Solent European designated sites and New Forest internationally designated sites.
+&lt;sup>27 Southampton City Council and impacts upon the Solent European designated sites and New Forest internationally designated sites.

-&lt;sup>27 Liley, D, Jackson, D. & Underhill-Day, J. (2005).
+&lt;sup>28 Liley, D, Jackson, D. & Underhill-Day, J. (2005).
 Visitor Access Patterns on the Thames Basin Heaths.
 English Nature Research Report 682.
 English Nature, Peterborough.